Data Protection policy

 The National Portrait Gallery Data Protection Policy

 The National Portrait Gallery needs to keep certain personal data and sensitive personal data, for example about staff, visitors, sitters and artists, in order to fulfil its purpose.
-Under the provisions of the Data Protection Act 1998, which came into force on 1 March 2000, the Gallery has a legal duty to ensure that this personal information is collected and used fairly, stored safely and not disclosed to any other person or organisation unlawfully.
+Under the provisions of the Data Protection Act 1998, which came into force on 1 March 2000 and the General Data Protection Regulation 2018, the Gallery has a legal duty to ensure that personal information is collected and used fairly, stored safely and not disclosed to any other person or organisation unlawfully.
 The purpose of the Act is ‘to protect the fundamental rights and freedoms of natural persons, in particular their right to privacy’ and in doing so it also provides data subjects (ie. individuals about whom personal information/sensitive personal information is processed) increased protection through express new rights.
+The General Data Protection Regulation (GDPR) gives individual even more rights and requires organisations to be more transparent about their activities in regards to personal data, therefore the Gallery will review and update all process and procedure to reflect required compliance.
+This policy was reviewed in 2017 where consent ages is set at the 18 years old, but once the GDPR is implemented in 2018 the Gallery will lower consent age to 16 years and if national law will require the change to reduce the consent age, the gallery will follow accordingly.
+And follow any derogations set up by the national law.

 The aim of this policy is both to ensure that all staff are aware of their particular responsibilities in relation to the Data Protection Act and its associated codes of practices; and to inform members of the public how the Gallery complies with the legislation.
 It is also to minimise the risk of the Gallery breaching the Act; thereby potentially damaging valued relationships with staff; customers; and other audiences as well as its reputation.